-Finnair to fly on board oneworld10 December 1998
+Finnair to fly on board oneworld10 de diciembre de 1998

 American Airlines, British Airways, Canadian Airlines, Cathay Pacific Airways, and Qantas Airways today welcomed Finnair as the first new recruit to oneworld™, since they announced the global airline alliance in September.